skeeto/skeeto.github.com/_posts/2015-05-15-Raw-Linux-Threads-via-System-Calls.markdown

 virtual memory, you first [have to ask the kernel to allocate pages][jit].
 There are two system calls this on Linux to do this:

-* brk(): Put simply, this extends (or shrinks) the heap of a running process, typically located somewhere shortly after the .bss segment.
+* brk(): Extends (or shrinks) the heap of a running process, typically located somewhere shortly after the .bss segment.
 Many allocators will do this for small or initial allocations.
 This is a less optimal choice for thread stacks because the stacks will be very near other important data, near other stacks, and lack a guard page (by default).
 It would be somewhat easier for an attacker to exploit a buffer overflow.
 A guard page is a locked-down page just past the absolute end of the stack that will trigger a segmentation fault on a stack overflow, rather than allow a stack overflow to trash other memory undetected.
 A guard page could still be created manually with mprotect().
 Also, there's also no room for these stacks to grow.

 * mmap(): Use an anonymous mapping to allocate a contiguous set of pages at some randomized memory location.
 As we'll see, you can even